Aduda-Boaz/capstone-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone Project: Building a School Directory
+# Capstone Project: Building a School Directory PATA SHULE

 This project is for learning purposes at Microverse.
 It is a School Directory (PATA SHULE) replica to test on the mastery of the HTML/CSS Module.